bufbuild/buf/README.md

 - Tarballs that contain your `.proto` files alongside Bazel build rules.
 - Hosted documentation for your Protobuf APIs.

-There's a lot we are planning with the Buf Image Registry.
+There's a lot we are planning with the Buf Schema Registry.
 For a quick overview, see our [roadmap](https://buf.build/docs/roadmap).

-Phase 3+ will build on top of `buf` and the Buf Image Registry, and we'll announce these at at a later date.
+Phase 3+ will build on top of `buf` and the Buf Schema Registry, and we'll announce these at at a later date.

 ## Where to go from here